Green Manifesto

 We raise awareness among the staff, guests, and audience about the festival’s intent to promote sustainable mobility for the event’s organization and enjoyment.

 The center of Pordenone is an excellent example of a “15-minute city,” where festival staff, guests, and attendees can often cover even shorter distances on foot or by bicycle.
-This year, due to the construction of a new pavilion in Piazza Maestri del Lavoro, reaching the cinema sustainably will also be a more practical option, avoiding the need to search for parking.

 To encourage attendees to arrive in Pordenone via public transport and then move around the city on foot or by bike, those arriving by train or bus will be entitled to a discount on the festival pass (via the “green pass” option).